NHOrus/srwq-compilation/episode-28.md

 ###SRWQ Mission 28: You got sum 'splainin' to do, missy!

 Last time, our heroine had a more responsible role, as she directed Dumi to help organise a refugee fleet, negiotiate with the newly awakened Balmarians, and call in support from Earth in the form of the Granzon.
 But now she faces her most terrifying challenge yet: Explaining exactly what the fuck is happening to her colleagues.
-Anonymous Sat 27 Feb 2010 04:54:44 No.4603472 Report
->Better than Gunranger thread.
-Anonymous Sat 27 Feb 2010 04:56:44 No.4603478 Report
->Explaining exactly what the fuck is happening to her colleagues.
-Oh shit.
-View SameGoogleiqdbSauceNAO 1242193532991.png,  880KiB, 1018x1324

-Archibald Grims !SonOfAYvRI Sat 27 Feb 2010 04:56:44 No.4603482 Report
- Quoted By: >>4603489
->>4604407
->>4603468
-Anonymous Sat 27 Feb 2010 04:58:44 No.4603489 Report
- Quoted By: >>4603495
->>4603482
-Get rid of the sports bra and then we'll start talking.
-Sciencegar Sciencebolt Sat 27 Feb 2010 04:59:44 No.4603493 Report
- Quoted By: >>4603509
->>4603542
->>4603560
->>4603616
+---

 "Woah!
 Awesome work, Shuu!
 You took out that whole fleet, in, what, two minutes?"

 "146 seconds, to be precise.
 And I'd hardly call 4 EFA ships and PT support a true fleet."

 "Still, thats an awful lot of ass-whuppin' in that old can."

-"Yes...Ms.
-Tarask, can I ask you a few things?"
+"Yes...
+Ms. Tarask, can I ask you a few things?"

 "Eh, sure..."